serhatkaya/CandieConverter/README.md

 ## Development

 -   Its an electronized project using [ElectronNET](https://github.com/ElectronNET/Electron.NET).
 Follow the instructions on [ElectronNET ](https://github.com/ElectronNET/Electron.NET)repository Readme.
 -   This project using libman library manager.
-You should libman restore before running it.
+You should use "libman restore" before running it.